robi42/helma-ng/apps/hibernate-blog/README.markdown

 3. Issue, e.g., the following command in the hibernate-blog directory:

-   hibernate-blog> java -jar ../../run.jar app modules
+   hibernate-blog> java -jar ../../run.jar app modules config

    Or, alternatively, e.g., the following one in the helma-ng dir:

-   helma-ng> java -jar run.jar apps/hibernate-blog/app apps/hibernate-blog/modules
+   helma-ng> java -jar run.jar apps/hibernate-blog/app apps/hibernate-blog/modules apps/hibernate-blog/config

 4. Then point your browser to: